Ash Dieback Disease and our approach

-The trees have been inspected and we have developed an action plan and policy to help guide us to tackle the issue over the next five years.
+In 2019 we developed an action plan and policy to help guide us to tackle the issue over the next five years.

-We will be engaging with community groups such as Sheffield Tree Action Group (STAG) to ensure our plans and policy are as transparent as possible.
+We engage with community groups such as Sheffield Tree Action Group (STAG) to ensure our plans and policy are as transparent as possible.

 Frequently asked questions